Back to all reviews

 Luckily, there is an app that offers just that.

-Your team needs more than just meetings?
-Centralize your team communication with Pumble
+Go beyond meetings: Centralize your team communication with Pumble by CAKE.com

 If you’re looking for a way to unite your team in a single online workspace, Pumble is the best choice for your team.

-While Zoom leaves out certain features in favor of video conferencing, Pumble is a much more rounded digital solution for internal team communication with superior messaging, strong video call capabilities, and Google calendar integration.
+While Zoom leaves out certain features in favor of video conferencing (or makes you pay a lot of money to get access to them), Pumble is a much more rounded digital solution for internal team communication.
+It offers far superior messaging than Zoom as well as integrated video conferencing capabilities, a Google calendar integration, an opt-in AI assistant, and much more.

 • Effortlessly navigate channels and messages,